1st Guards Cavalry Corps: Defeating Guderian

 On 5 December 1941, the State Defence Committee, also known as the GKO, issued an order for the counteroffensive against Army Group Center to commence.
 It was on the same day that the 1st Guards Cavalry Corps and 9th Tank Brigade, with their flanks supported by the infantrymen of the 332nd Rifle Division, 10th and 50th Armies, mounted a powerful assault on General Heinz Guderian's 2nd Panzer Group.
 The courage and combat effectiveness of the cavalry corps were unmatched, and the panzer group, which had been plagued with logistical issues as well as problems that arose along with the harsh winter, including the rampant growth in numbers of soldiers getting frostbites and tank's engines and fuels freezing, was already incapable of wielding the colossal armored power which it had once possessed against the opponents.
 Guderian's panzers were subdued spectacularly by the horsemen of the 1st Guards Cavalry Corps, tankmen of the 9th Tank Brigade, and the supporting infantry.
 This allowed General Pavel Belov to liberate numerous towns, including the crucial town of Stalinogorsk, which had fallen into the hands of the 2nd Panzer Group on 21 November.

 Soviet cavalrymen, presumably soldiers of the corps, entering a liberated town.

 As the 1st Guards Cavalry Corps continued advancing with much impetus, Guderian's forces were being pushed back rapidly.
 Later, the "panzer leader" requested permission to withdraw his forces to prevent further losses from being sustained, but it was turned down.
 Due to the fact that the cavalry corps were proclaiming an overwhelming number of victories over the German panzers, the disappointed and infuriated Fuhrer of the Third Reich, Adolf Hitler, summoned Guderian back to the base of Wolfsschanze in East Prussia on 20 December, and subsequently relieved him of his command on Christmas Day 1941.
-In this battle, the cavalry corps completely and magnificently subdued and repelled the once victorious and unstoppable 2nd Panzer Group which was commanded by the inventor of modern armored warfare and swept ferociously across the Russian steppe.
+In this battle, the cavalry corps completely and swiftly subdued and repelled the once victorious 2nd Panzer Group which was commanded by the inventor of modern armored warfare and swept ferociously across the Russian steppe.
 This was indeed, not just one of the corps' greatest achievements but also that of the entire Red Army of the Soviet Union.